The possible outcomes of a complaint or concern are detailed in this table. Scroll down for more information about each outcome.

-The National Law sets down the minimum grounds for AHPRA to accept a complaint (section 144).
-AHPRA and the National Boards can only consider a complaint if it meets one of these grounds.
+The National Law sets down the minimum grounds for AHPRA to accept a notification (section 144).
+AHPRA and the National Boards can only consider it if it meets one of these grounds.

-This means you can only make a complaint or raise a concern to us if it is about a registered health practitioner or student who:
+This means you can only raise a concern with us if it is about a registered health practitioner or student who:

-If you do not provide enough information for us to consider the complaint, we will contact you to find out more.
+If you do not provide enough information for us to consider your concern, we will contact you to find out more.

-We can provide you with information on common types of complaints we receive, what we need from you and what we expect of the practitioner involved.
-However, if we cannot first establish that there are grounds for a complaint to be made, we will contact you and tell you why we cannot take your complaint further.
+We can provide you with information on common types of concerns we receive, what we need from you and what we expect of the practitioner involved.
+However, if we cannot first establish that there are grounds for a notification to be made, we will contact you and tell you why we cannot take your concern further.

 A National Board may decide at any stage that there is no risk to the public that it needs to manage.
 In these cases, the Board will decide to take no further action.